Professional MBA Program - FAQs

 Perrysburg - Students can start our program in August or January each year.
 Please contact our office for more information on the next opportunity to start.

-Findlay - Students can start our program in January.
+Findlay - Students can start our program in January every other year.

 Applications are currently being accepted for both locations.